TaktiCool/CLib/doc/core/compression.md

 # Compression

-> Maintainer: joko // Jonas, NetFusion
+> Maintainer: joko // Jonas, NetFusion, Badguy

 Compression is a Module that is responsible for the ability to Compress and Decompress String to reduce Network traffic.